zaiisao/Documentation/en/Voice/in-ear_ios_audio.md

 // Enables in-ear monitoring.
 The default value is NO.
 [agoraKit enableInEarMonitoring:YES];

 // Sets the volume of the in-ear monitor.
-The value range is 0 to 100, and the default is 100 which represents the original volume captured by the microphone.
+The value ranges between 0 and 100.
+The default value is 100, which represents the original volume captured by the microphone.
 [agoraKit setInEarMonitoringVolume: 50];
 ```